9 Best RedactAI Alternatives to Do More on LinkedIn (June 2026 Update)

 Stanley, from the Stan Store team, replaces the generate-button relationship with a conversation: it interviews you, drafts in your voice from your answers, critiques your recent posts, and runs a native analytics dashboard (follower growth, top performers, calendar heatmap, content pillars, projected growth curve).

-Coming from RedactAI, what changes.
+The switch from RedactAI.
 The two tools share one structural trait, no account connection, zero risk by design, and differ on everything else.
 Stanley is $149/mo on a single plan with no trial and no free tier (reported consistently across 2026 reviews; its own pricing page does not expose the figure to non-browsers, as of June 2026): more than twelve Essentials.
-For that you get depth RedactAI cannot approach, and you still publish with something else; like RedactAI, Stanley gets your words to the clipboard, not to LinkedIn.

 Strong: the deepest writing conversation in the field, serious analytics, zero account risk.
 Watch for: $149/mo, no trial, no publishing or scheduling.
 (Head-to-head: Stanley vs MagicPost; our take: Stanley review.)